 - Manual removal of stool.
 Commonly referred to as a “dig-out,” this is a procedure done under anesthesia for extreme cases that have not responded to other treatments.
 It is unpleasant for the digger, and likely painful for the cat post-op.
 Ask your vet to consider providing pain management for a day or two afterward.

-- ** NEW!** PEG 3350 (Colyte®) infusion.
-This non-surgical procedure is just beginning to be used in clinics.
-It requires the cat to spend the day at the vet’s receiving an intranasal infusion of liquid Miralax.
+- PEG polyethylene glycol (Colyte®) infusion.
+This non-surgical procedure is not commonly used in clinics, but your vet may be willing to look into it.
+It requires the cat to spend 24 hours at the vet’s to receive an intranasal infusion of liquid Miralax.
+(Make sure your clinic has real human 24-hour supervision; a few do not disclose that everyone goes home at 6 pm.)
 It does not require anesthesia, but fractious cats may require sedation; a dose of pain meds may help keep them calm afterwards.
 It is relatively comfortable for the cat, and in most cases moves the stool out about 12 hours later.
 If your veterinarian is on VIN (Veterinary Information Network), the link to the protocol can be found here; or if not, please have your vet fill out our contact form (top menu bar) and I will email it back.